 Join us in a roundtable to discuss the latest trends, to share your lessons learned and successes, and to problem-solve real-world challenges and dilemmas.

 The Dialogue is also a master class with its conveners.
-Karen Watkins and Reda Sadki, co-creators of the Foundation, explore and demonstrate how to apply The Foundation’s unique approach to learning, leadership, and impact in the Digital Age to real-world challenges.
+Karen E. Watkins and Reda Sadki, co-founders of the Foundation, explore and demonstrate how to apply The Foundation’s unique approach to learning, leadership, and impact in the Digital Age to real-world challenges.

 Do you have a challenge, success story, or lesson learned that you would like us to explore?